Australian Grand Prix: Spectator attendance since 1995

-Following the move of the Australian Grand Prix to Melbourne, spectator attendance peaked at 465,498 in 2025, but has never reached that of the last Adelaide race in 1995.
+Following the move of the Australian Grand Prix to Melbourne, spectator attendance peaked at 483,934 in 2026, but has never reached that of the last Adelaide race in 1995.

 In 2009, higher unemployment and a snap public transport strike were cited by Victorian Premier John Brumby as a reason for a slight drop in crowds.
 Attendance numbers improved in 2010 to an estimate of 305,000 – the largest since the 2005 race.

 In contrast to other major sporting events in Australia such as the AFL Grand Final, the Melbourne Cup, the Australian Open and the Boxing Day Test, the Australian Grand Prix Corporation does not release precise crowd figures for the Australian Grand Prix, citing security concerns; in responding to a freedom of information request, the Australian Grand Prix Corporation stated in 2022 that it believes that crowd figures are sensitive from a security and safety perspective, and disclosing it has the potential to affect the security of Victoria by assisting the operational system of possible threat actors.
-Following an August 2023 freedom-of-information ruling by the Office of the Victorian Information Commissioner which stated that that disclosure was important for "transparency and accountability", in September 2024, the Australian Grand Prix Corporation went to the Victorian Civil and Administrative Tribunal to fight an order to reveal how it counts crowds for the Australian Grand Prix.
+Following an August 2023 freedom-of-information ruling by the Office of the Victorian Information Commissioner which stated that that disclosure was important for "transparency and accountability", in September 2024, the Australian Grand Prix Corporation went to the Victorian Civil and Administrative Tribunal to successfully fight an order to reveal how it counts crowds for the Australian Grand Prix.

 Official attendance numbers, which are inexact and have been challenged by the anti-Grand Prix lobby group Save Albert Park as gross overestimates, have been as follows: